|Search Our Collections Database to Access Collections Finding Aids|

 Step 1 Visit the Collections section of this guide to learn more about the types of materials and topics represented in our resources.

-Step 2 Search for collections related to your research topic or interests at UB Special Collections & Archives using this Complete List of the Archival Collections finding aids at UB Special Collections & Archives or search using keywords, subject terms, etc. in our Collection Database called ArchivesSpace.
+Step 2 Search for collections related to your research topic or interests at Special Collections and Archives using this Complete List of the Archival Collections finding aids at Special Collections and Archives or search using keywords, subject terms, etc. in our Collection Database called ArchivesSpace.

 Step 3 Identify collections, folders, and digitized materials for your research using the finding aids.